 Years at WID2016 - present

 Clément Royer was born and raised in Béarn, a tiny historical region of Southwestern France.
 He left the sight of the Pyrénées mountains to study in Bordeaux and Toulouse, where he also perfected his skills as an amateur musician.
-After completing his thesis in 2016, he came to Madison but did not leave his clarinet behind.
+After completing his thesis in 2016, he came to Madison without much more than his manuscript and his clarinet.

 - Engineering Degree, Computer Science and Applied Mathematics, ENSEEIHT, University of Toulouse, France